izderadicka/asexor/README.md

 ASEXOR = ASynchronous EXecutOR

 This module enables to execute defined tasks (processes) on remote machine.
-So nothing new - but this one is based on  [Python Asyncio](https://docs.python.org/3/library/asyncio.html) focusing on ease of use.
+So nothing new - but this one is based on  [Python Asyncio](https://docs.python.org/3/library/asyncio.html) and is focusing on ease of use and low resources ovehead.

 Intetion is to support non-critical long running tasks, initiated directly from client (Web Browser, CLI client or proxiing them from other backend (web server ...)).
 It was created for ebooks conversions, but any